 Current Executive Members

-Erica Lindquist is a first year medical student at the University of Calgary.
+Erica Lindquist is a medical student at the University of Calgary.
 Her past experience is in education and working with marginalized youth.
-This year Erica intends to contribute to creating safer spaces by implementing workshops on identifying and managing microaggression, particularity involving racism and oppression.
+Erica intends to contribute to creating safer spaces by implementing workshops on identifying and managing microaggression, particularity involving racism and oppression.

 MEGG WYLIE 2019-2020 Calgary

 Within MSAIV, Megg’s goals included raising the profile of interpersonal violence in medical studies and medical service provision.
 Megg has a commitment to serving the Calgary inner-city community and as such Megg’s particular research and advocacy interests include: older adult/age-friendly service provision, experiences of addiction and homelessness, and harm reduction.

 JADE PARK 2019-2020 Calgary

 Jade completed a Master of Public Health in Global Health and continued pursuing her interests in preventative health, women’s health, and the health of marginalized populations with MSAIV.
 More specifically, Jade increased the medical community's awareness of and action against interpersonal violence.

 Kedra contributed an enthusiastic voice to the creative endeavors at MSAIV.
 Her unique interests include acute care, fostering inclusivity in medicine and the positive impact that effective communication can have on patients as well as the health care team.

 Murphy Watson is passionate about rural medicine, women's health, methods of harm reduction, and LGBTQ2S+ health.
 She expanded the reach of MSAIV through the creation of unique and engaging forms of media.

 Crystal has a passion for promoting health equity, advocate for the vulnerable population, and improving medical education.
 She co-organized a novel Intimate Partner Violence workshop through the use of standardized patients that provided a stimulating environment to help medical students to learn how to best provide care for those who have been impacted by violence.